(This post contains affiliate links – please see my disclosure policy in the footer).

-- LDS Man – $1m in 92 days selling Kevlar Pants and others novelty items!
+- LDS Man – $1m in 92 days selling Kevlar Pants and other novelty items!

 - Endy Sleep – $20m revenue business selling mattresses!

-- Freshly Pickled – multi million dollar a year business selling baby shoes!
+- Freshly Pickled – a multi-million dollar a year business selling baby shoes!

 10. Sell Your Internet Trends

 An unusual one that you’ve probably never heard of?

 However, the Nielsen app lets you do just that.

 Simply download the app onto your phone and Nielsen will give you $50.00 in exchange for your internet browsing trends.